The Economic Benefits of Recycling E-Waste

 Reduced Disposal Costs & Environmental Impact

-Recycling e-waste reduces costs at both business and municipal levels.
+Recycling e-waste reduces costs at both the business and municipal levels.
 Organizations that refrain from dumping e-waste directly into landfills save on disposal fees and waste management expenses.
 Managing this hazardous electronic waste in landfills is expensive and risky for municipalities due to potential soil and water contamination.

 Support a Circular Economy